In python, for

 In python, the string objects are also considered as iterable objects.
 So, you can use for loop to iterate through the string characters.

-Following is the example of iterating over string object using for loop in python.
+Following is the example of iterating over string objects using for loop in python.

 str = "Tutlane"